 Pink Painted Nightstands

 Here’s a quick demonstration of how to blend paint on your furniture.
 Click the video below to play and watch the magic occur right before your eyes on these painted nightstands.

 Applying Metal Leaf On The Painted Nightstands

 Applying the metal leaf is fun on painted furniture.
-I used an artist brush and a pouncer in multiple sizes to create this fun, happy polka dotted look.
-But before I was done, I was wishing my coffee mug had more than coffee in it.
+I used an artist brush and a pouncer in multiple sizes to create this fun, happy polka-dotted look.
+But before I was done, my coffee mug had more than coffee in it.
 Check out what happened below.

 Gilding Wax /Painted Nightstands